When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Computational regimes under gate-based noise

 \section{Computational regimes under gate-based noise}

 In this section, we consider a quantum state $\rho_0$ evolving under the quantum circuit described by the channel:

 where

-$\forall j \in \{1,\dots,m\}$, where $\calC_j$ is a cubic phase gate with cubicity $\gamma_j$, $\Lambda_{\bar n, \eta}$ is a single-mode thermal loss channel characterized by $\bar n$ and $\eta$, and $\calG_j$ is a Gaussian unitary gate characterized by a $2m \times 2m$ symplectic matrix $S_j$ and a $2m$-dimensional displacement vector $\bm{d}_j$.
+$\forall j \in \{1,\dots,m\}$, where $\calC_j$ is a single-mode cubic phase gate with cubicity $\gamma_j$, $\Lambda_{\bar n, \eta}$ is a single-mode thermal loss channel characterized by $\bar n$ and $\eta$, and $\calG_j$ is an $m$-mode Gaussian unitary gate characterized by a $2m \times 2m$ symplectic matrix $S_j$ and a $2m$-dimensional displacement vector $\bm{d}_j$.
 We assume that both $\mathcal{C}_j$ and $\Lambda_{\bar n, \eta}$ act on the same mode, which without loss of generality\ \footnote{If a cubic phase gate acted on a different mode, it could equivalently be represented as a cubic gate acting on the first mode, preceded and followed by swap gates.
 Since swaps are Gaussian operations, they can be absorbed into the surrounding Gaussian unitaries $\mathcal{G}_j$.} we take to be the first (see Figure~\ref{fig:noisy_bosonic_circit}).
 Furthermore, we assume that the characteristic function of the input state $\rho_0$ is efficiently computable---this is the case for instance for tensor product states with efficiently computable single-mode characteristic functions.

+Gaussian circuits can be simulated efficiently with a classical computer \cite{Bartlett2002}.
+For near-Gaussian circuits, in which the cubic phase gates are close to the identity (i.e., the cubicity of all cubic phase gates goes to zero), one would expect that efficient simulation of the circuit is possible.
+For completeness, we prove this in section \ref{appsec:near-Gaussian_approx} of the Supplementary Material, where we also identify the threshold cubicity below which overlap estimation and quadrature moment computations can be computed efficiently to arbitrary precision.

-Here, we initiate a systematic study of the interplay between noise and fundamental quantum resources for such noisy bosonic circuits.
-Specifically, the following sections demonstrate that noise, non-Gaussianity, symplectic coherence, and energy act in concert to delineate regimes of trivial computations and efficient classical simulability.
+In contrast, here we initiate a systematic investigation of the more subtle interplay between noise and fundamental quantum resources in noisy bosonic circuits.
+Specifically, the following sections show how noise, non-Gaussianity, symplectic coherence, and energy collectively determine the boundaries of quantum computational regimes that are trivial or admit efficient classical simulation.